ummarikram/MonitoringSystem/README.md

 Real-time Student Monitoring System using Computer Vision

+## NOTE

+This was made in 6 hours for a hackathon so code is not well maintained.

 ## INSTRUCTIONS

 * Install the required packages stated in the requirements.txt file using "pip install -r requirements.txt" inside the terminal